Cowboy Carter Isn’t Revenge. It’s A Reeducation.

 Ten days before Cowboy Carter’s release, Beyoncé wrote this on her Instagram: “This album has been over five years in the making.
 It was born out of an experience that I had years ago where I did not feel welcomed…and it was very clear that I wasn’t.
 But, because of that experience, I did a deeper dive into the history of Country music and studied our rich musical archive… The criticisms I faced when I first entered this genre forced me to propel past the limitations that were put on me. act ii is a result of challenging myself, and taking my time to bend and blend genres together to create this body of work.”

 It doesn’t take a Beyoncé scholar to deduce that the experience where she didn’t feel welcomed was the 2016 CMAs when she performed “Daddy Lessons,” her first foray into the genre (and a personal fave) from Lemonade, with The Chicks.
 The performance was met with a tepid response from the in-studio audience and racist backlash from fans watching, including a trending #BoycottCMA hashtag.
 The story now goes that Beyoncé went home from that night and immediately started plotting her revenge.
 In this narrative, Cowboy Carter is a reaction to racism, born out of anger and exclusion.
-On the album’s opening track, “Ameriican Requiem,” Bey sings “If that ain't country, tell me what is?”
+On the album’s staggering opening track, “Ameriican Requiem,” Bey sings “If that ain't country, tell me what is?”
 The Grammys also rejected “Daddy Lessons” when it was submitted for consideration in the country categories, Lemonade went on to win Best Urban Contemporary Album.
 The Recording Academy has notoriously awarded Beyoncé the most trophies in the show’s history, but have exempted her from winning its highest honor, Album Of The Year.

 AdvertisementADVERTISEMENT